 Designed for companies with a base outside the U.K. this category is split into two sections - 'retail' and 'trade'.
 The criteria are the same as for domestic trade and retail members although this category of membership does not carry any voting rights.

 This category is designed for companies involved in the equestrian industry wishing to affiliate themselves to the equestrian business organisation.
-Other organisations, service oriented companies (such as finance houses, transport, insurance) and companies and associations serving the equestrian sector belong in this category.
+Other organisations, service oriented companies (such as POS systems, horse transport, insurance, pr and marketing companies) and companies and associations serving the equestrian sector belong in this category.
+Download Associate criteria

 If you are uncertain about which category of membership is for you, please contact us with your details and we will advise you accordingly.